Scorrpiius/Chemical-structure-detection/README.md

 $ pip install .
 ```
 - You also need to [download poppler](https://poppler.freedesktop.org/) for the DECIMER-Image-Segmentation tool.
 - You have to manually change the path to the poppler on the code.
-To change it got to the file "document_processing.py" and change it on line 54 (see the code for a path example)
+To change it go to the file "document_processing.py" and change it on line 54 (see the code for a path example)

 ## Note
 - There is a slight change to do in the DECIMER-Image-Segmentation code for it to work properly.